 If you’re always on the lookout for the latest trends, there are some destinations in the UK that are becoming increasingly popular.
-Our data suggests that some of the fastest growing regions at the moment are on the South Coast, in the Midlands and in southern Scotland.
+We take a look at the best places to buy a holiday home in the UK, with regions such as Dorset, Devon and Northumberland coming out on top.

 When you’re choosing the location of your holiday let, think carefully about who you are trying to attract – for example, do you want to attract families in Cornwall or outdoor lovers in the Lakes?

-* At the time of publishing (15th June 2018), Sykes Cottages has taken all reasonable care to ensure that the information contained in this article is accurate.
+* At the time of publishing (4th March 2022), Sykes Cottages has taken all reasonable care to ensure that the information contained in this article is accurate.
 However, no warranty or representation is given that the information is complete or free from errors or inaccuracies.
 Generic information is contained within this article and each individual’s mortgage and saving affairs are different, further advice should be sought from a qualified supplier

 Are you on the phone to our call centre?
 Your Customer ID is: